CC: Good morning, Captain Ruppelt.

 peapicker to digest.

-(Spoken in his best Southern drawl, Senator Mo then
+(Spoken in his best Southern drawl, Senator Mo then takes a

-around in his over-stuffed leather chair).
+in his over-stuffed leather chair).

 CC: All right now.
 Let's carry on.
-Do you know of any
+Do you know of any higher

-higher placed Air Force officers or Project scientists who actually bought
+placed Air Force officers or Project scientists who actually bought

 into this?